 - Graduate students enrolled in less than six resident instruction credits (including CR) may voluntarily enroll by completing an online enrollment form by the University Add/Drop date (approximately two weeks after classes begin).

 - Students taking less than 6 resident instruction credits are not charged the University General Fees, therefore, the health access and counseling fees are added to the student’s account approximately 4-6 weeks after the beginning of the semester.

 - Domestic undergraduate students enrolled in a combination of six or more resident instruction and online credits may voluntarily enroll by completing an online enrollment form by the University add/drop date.

 How does a student enroll in the Domestic Student Health Insurance Plan (SHIP)?

-Eligible students taking 6 or more resident instruction credits should enroll by visiting the Student Insurance Enrollment and Waiver Portal and validating their enrollment (see top of page for button link).
+Eligible students taking 6 or more resident instruction credits should enroll by visiting the Student Insurance Enrollment and Waiver Portal and validating their enrollment.

 Note: Graduate students taking five or less credits and CSU Online student enrolled in six or more credits must complete the online enrollment form to confirm enrollment.

 If you do not validate your enrollment prior to the Add/Drop date you will be automatically enrolled in SHIP.
 Failure to confirm enrollment in SHIP prior to two weeks before the start of the fall semester will result in a delay in accessing your benefits.

 No enrollment or cancellations may be made after the University Add/Drop date.
 Students are responsible for viewing their online Colorado State University Online Account Statements prior to the University Add/Drop date to ensure that it reflects the intended level of Student Health Insurance Plan enrollment.

 As a graduate student, how do I know if I am eligible for the Graduate School Assistantship Health Insurance Contribution?